 Telehandler Training & Certification (AKA: Zoom Boom) – Class VII

 What do we offer?
-Whether you want telehandler certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the telehandler training you want in the way you want it and at a price you can afford.
+Whether you want telehandler training (forklift class 7 training) and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the telescopic forklift driver training you want in the way you want it and at a price, you can afford.

 What are my options for zoom boom/telehandler training?

 Our Telehandler safety training course is regulation compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomical components, principles of stability, safe operations, common hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.